-Lamar State College-Orange offers courses which are equivalent in content and quality to freshman and sophomore courses at all Texas four-year colleges and universities.
+Lamar State College-Orange offers courses that are equivalent in content and quality to freshman and sophomore courses at all Texas four-year colleges and universities.
 Students can complete programs of study, preparing them to transfer to four-year institutions or to seek immediate employment.
 Those students seeking personal enrichment or new or updated job skills will also find what they need at Lamar State College-Orange.

-Lamar State College-Orange is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate of arts, associate of science and associate of applied science degrees and certificates of completion and is also accredited by the Texas Board of Vocational Nurse Examiners, the Texas Board of Nurse Examiners, the Board of Directors of the American Society of Health-System Pharmacists and the National Accrediting Agency for Clinical Laboratory Sciences, the Texas Department of Health and The American Dental Association.
+Lamar State College-Orange is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate of arts, associate of science, and associate of applied science degrees and certificates of completion and is also accredited by the Texas Board of Vocational Nurse Examiners, the Texas Board of Nurse Examiners, the Board of Directors of the American Society of Health-System Pharmacists, the National Accrediting Agency for Clinical Laboratory Sciences, the Department of State Health and Services, and The American Dental Association.

-Associate of Science (AS) Degrees
+Associate of Arts (AA) and Associate of Science (AS) Degrees

-Associate of science degrees are designed for transfer to four-year institutions and form the basis for several career options and concentrations.
-The student must select courses that provide the best preparation for transfer in a particular major field at the specific institution planned for transfer.
+AA and AS degrees are designed for transfer to four-year institutions and form the basis for several career options and majors.
+The student must select courses which provide the best preparation for transfer in a particular major field at the specific institution planned for transfer.

-The AS curricula found in this section include electives as well as required courses for particular concentrations of study.
+The AA and AS curricula include electives as well as required courses for particular concentrations of study.
 It is imperative that a transferring student work closely with an academic advisor to plan a successful program for the selected senior institution.
-Students pursuing associate of science degrees must meet the testing requirements of the Texas Success Initiative (TSI).
+Students pursuing associate of arts or associate of science degrees must meet the testing requirements of Texas Success Initiative (TSI).